About Greg

 (Photo credit Joanne Silva)

-He and his wife Kellie live in West Gloucester and have three adult children and two grandchildren.
 Mayor Verga is a musician, playing guitar and bass.
 He has co-written songs with his project Paulzon Fire which are available for streaming and has authored a children’s book, “Fresh Eggs,” published by Wiggles Press Books in 2011.

 Greg’s Notable Leadership and Community Positions